commercetools/connect-application-kit/README.md

 ```

-You can choose to remove/ add applications based on needs with similar repository structure.
+You can choose to remove/add applications based on needs with similar repository structure.

 Connect deployment details needs to be specified in `connect.yaml` which is required information needed for certificaiton of the application

+Buildpack is used to build artifacts to deploy , use `npm start` or `Procfile` to define the <a href="https://github.com/GoogleCloudPlatform/buildpacks#default-entrypoint-behavior">default entry point</a>

 # Deployment config